 Billy E. Goodwin, Senior Vice President Operations, was appointed as an executive officer of the Company in connection with his February 2016 promotion to his present role.
 Two of Mr. Goodwin s adult children are employees of the Company and each earned in 2016, and are expected to be compensated in 2017, between \$120,000 and \$500,000.
+One of Mr. Goodwin s children has a bachelor s degree in petroleum engineering from the University of Tulsa and over seven years of industry experience, including as a regional drilling supervisor for another publicly traded exploration and production company.
+Mr. Goodwin s other child has a bachelor s degree in energy management from the University of Tulsa and a bachelor s degree in general business and management from Oklahoma State University.
+He also has over seven years of industry experience, including as a drilling fluids engineer for a publicly traded oilfield services company and as a landman for a publicly traded exploration and production company.
 The Audit Committee reviewed the terms of the employment arrangements for potential conflicts of interest under the Company s Related Party Transaction Policy and, after being fully informed as to the employment arrangements and historical and anticipated compensation of Mr. Goodwin s adult children, and all other material facts related to the relationship, determined that the employment arrangements were fair to the Company and recommended the employment arrangements to the full Board for approval and ratification.
 The Board subsequently approved and ratified such employment arrangements.

 Reynald A. Baribault is a member of the Board.
 Mr. Baribault s sister-in-law is an employee of the Company and earned in 2016, and is expected to be compensated in 2017 between \$120,000 and \$200,000.
+Mr. Baribault s sister-in-law has a diploma from the Executive Secretarial School and is a certified legal assistant, having completed the Southern Methodist University Legal Assistants Program.
+She has over 35 years of experience as a legal assistant.
 The Audit Committee reviewed the terms of the employment arrangements for potential conflicts of interest under the Company s Related Party Transaction Policy and, after being fully informed as to the employment arrangements and historical and anticipated compensation of Mr. Baribault s sister-in-law, and all other material facts related to the relationship, determined that the employment arrangement was fair to the Company and recommended the employment arrangement to the full Board for approval and ratification.
 The Board subsequently approved and ratified such employment arrangement.

 An adult child of Joseph Wm.
 Foran, Chairman and CEO, is an employee of the Company and is expected to be compensated in 2017 between \$120,000 and \$200,000.
+Mr. Foran s child has a bachelor s degree in human resources development and a master s degree in human resources management, both from Texas A&M University.
+She has more than six years of industry experience, including with another publicly traded exploration and production company.
 The Audit Committee reviewed the terms of the employment arrangement for potential conflicts of interest under the Company s Related Party Transaction Policy and, after being fully informed as to the employment arrangement and historical and anticipated compensation of Mr. Foran s adult child, and all other material facts related to the relationship, determined that the employment arrangement was fair to the Company and recommended the employment arrangement to the full Board for approval and ratification.
 The Board subsequently approved and ratified such employment arrangement.